Is This Sustainable: Black Minimalists™ (Updated)

 The process begins again.

-We’ll be posing these questions separately on social media over the next week.
-We invite you to share your thoughts in the comments and offer any related topics or questions you want us to expand on in our live chat on Facebook and Instagram at the end of next week.
+We invite you to share your thoughts in the comments and offer any related topics or questions you want us to explore using this framework.